openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 This endpoint is offered by the Verifier.
 The Wallet sends a request to this endpoint if the Verifier requests so by passing the `create_request_uri` authorization request parameter.
 In case of success, the response is a request object that the Wallet MUST process in the same way as a request object as defined in [@RFC9101].

-Create Request requests MUST be HTTPS POST requests with the "application/oauth-authz-req+jwt" media type.
+The request MUST use the POST method, the https scheme and the media type set to "application/oauth-authz-req+jwt".

 The following parameters are defined: